CristianRomero1234/web-development-course/Lesson 4/lesson_4.md

    - Clicking the "Open Modal" button triggers the `showModal()` method on the dialog, displaying the modal.
    - Clicking the "Close" button inside the modal triggers the `close()` method on the dialog, hiding the modal.

-*This lesson is developed making use of AI LLM system*
+*This lesson was developed making use of AI LLM system*

 ## Full code: